What parents need to know

 The writing is strong and wonderfully sly.
 To its credit, the movie gets the details right, starting with the passion that high school basketball elicits.
-Even the compulsory practice scenes are played with a fervor and realism that is compelling, and the David vs. Goliath aspect gives the movie an extra punch.
-The movie occasionally succumbs to sports-movie clichés such as "aren't you the kind who'd rather look for a fight than run away from one?" and there's an obligatory love subplot.
-Another quibble is that it's sometimes hard to tell the healthy, corn-bred players apart.
+Even the compulsory practice scenes are played with a fervor and realism that is compelling, and the David-vs.-Goliath aspect gives the movie an extra punch.
+It occasionally succumbs to sports-movie clichés, such as the line "Aren't you the kind who'd rather look for a fight than run away from one?" and there's an obligatory love subplot.
+But overall this is an outstanding example of a sports movie with positive lessons and lots of heart.

 Families can talk about...

-Families can talk about other sports movies.
+Families can talk about sports movies.
 What is appealing about them?
 Do you ever doubt the outcome?
-What kind of feelings do they stir up?
-How does this one compare and contrast to other sports films you've seen?
+What kinds of feelings do they stir up?
+How does this one compare to other sports films you've seen?